Spending and allocating money responsibly, for you.

 To live a life where you can do whatever you want, whenever you want, requires financial freedom which can be achieved by either downgrading your lifestyle or building wealth (given that you don’t inherit a large windfall).
 True wealth is started but not established by wages.
 Wages can make someone comfortable or rich, but true wealth comes from ownership of assets.
 Every single person on the Forbes 100 list is there as a result of ownership.
 Moreover, poverty and wealth inequality stems from ownership or lack thereof.

-But before you decide to spend all your money on leisure, let’s consider building wealth on the ROI judgment to conserve your leisurely indulgences.
+So before you decide to spend all your money on leisure, let’s consider building wealth on the ROI judgment to conserve your leisurely indulgences.
 I’m willing to bet that the majority of people reading this have a significant portion of their net worth in cash.

 Right off the bat, there are financial products that are superior.
 Cash, no matter what currency you hold, is prey to inflation.
 On the flip side, cash is convenient because any business that sells goods or services will accept your cash in return for their offering.
 So cash is handy for buying things, but you only need an amount which you plan to spend in the near future.
 For the rest of your cash, it may be smart to spend it on investments that will build or at least preserve your wealth.